yvorlovskiy/yvorlovskiy.github.io/_pages/about.md

 Projects
 ======
-I had the pleasure of working on some interesting hackathon projects with [Yongkyun (Daniel) Lee](https://noninertialframe.com/about) and [Evan Yeh](https://www.linkedin.com/in/evan-yeh/).
+I was lucky to work on some interesting hackathon projects with [Yongkyun (Daniel) Lee](https://noninertialframe.com/about) and [Evan Yeh](https://www.linkedin.com/in/evan-yeh/).

 [Pagechat](https://devpost.com/software/pagechat)
 *Best social network hack - Stanford Hackathon 2021*